semgrep/semgrep-docs/docs/semgrep-ci.md

 See the sections below to learn how to specify rules and rulesets in different CI environments.
 If no rule configuration is found, Semgrep CI will look for rules specified by configs in the `.semgrep.yml` file in your repository, or load all rules from the `.semgrep/` directory in your repository.
 If none of these provide a configuration, Semgrep CI will exit with a failing status code.

 ### Specifying rule configuration in GitHub Actions

-If not already present, add a `.github/workflows/semgrep.yml` file to your repository.
-Use the `with` key to specify rule configurations in the job that runs Semgrep CI in your workflow.
+In your repository’s `.github/workflows/semgrep.yml` file, use the `with` key to specify rule configurations in the job that runs Semgrep CI in your workflow.
+You may specify multiple configurations, each on its own line.
 See this [example GitHub Actions workflow configuration](sample-ci-configs.md#github-actions).

 ### Specifying rule configuration in GitLab CI/CD

 In your repository’s `.gitlab-ci.yml` file, specify rule configurations using the variable `INPUT_CONFIG` inside the job that runs Semgrep CI in your pipeline.
 You may specify multiple configurations, each on its own line.
 See this [example GitLab CI/CD configuration](sample-ci-configs.md#gitlab-ci).

-### Rule configuration in other CI environments

-In your repository’s `.gitlab-ci.yml` file, specify rule configurations using the variable `INPUT_CONFIG` inside the job that runs Semgrep CI in your pipeline.
-You may specify multiple configurations, each on its own line.
-See this [example GitLab CI configuration](sample-ci-configs.md#gitlab-ci).

 ## Ignoring files & directories